This post is for lawyers who are getting stroke misdiagnosis cases but do not know whether the claim is viable.

 Failing to treat a stroke once it has occurred

 Once a stroke is occurring, there is a very short window for treatment.
 Many malpractice cases involving a failure to treat a stroke are won by doctors and hospitals; not because there was no negligence, but because the jury finds that even if there was negligence, it was too late to save the patient from harm or death.

 Successful treatment depends upon the location of the clot.
 Certain locations in the brain, for instance, are not easily reached, even with the best clot buster medication.
 Once a stroke is occurring, Coumadin or Heparin cannot dissolve the clot.
 It can merely prevent future clots.
 Clot busters sometimes are effective, sometimes not.
 As a result, these cases are difficult to prove.

-A common fact pattern you might see from a caller is a patient who had a stroke, got to the hospital, and was administered a clot buster.
+A typical fact pattern you might see from a caller is a patient who had a stroke, got to the hospital, and was administered a clot buster.
 For a period of time, it looked like they were getting better, but then the next morning they decompensated and now cannot walk or talk.
 You have to be careful with cases like these.
 The damage from a clot sometimes does not completely manifest itself until several hours after the damage has occurred.
 Therefore, it might seem like the patient is better when they really are not.
 These kinds of cases are very rarely malpractice.
-In addition, sometimes there is cases where a patient is having multiple clots.
+Also, sometimes there are cases where a patient is having multiple clots.
 Sometimes these cases are not preventable, even with Coumadin and/or Heparin.

-If you are a Maryland lawyer and you are still struggling to figure out if you have a claim or if you are a victim with a potential lawsuit, call me at (410) 779-4600 or get a free on-line consultation here.
+If you are a Maryland lawyer and are still struggling to figure out if you have a claim or if you are a victim with a potential lawsuit, call me at (410) 779-4600 or get a free on-line consultation here.